Hajj and Umrah

 -

-Pilgrims should be advised of the importance of checking the British Foreign, Commonwealth & Development Office (FCDO) for up to date travel advisories.
+Pilgrims from the United Kingdom (UK) should be advised of the importance of checking the UK Foreign, Commonwealth & Development Office (FCDO) for up to date travel advisories.

 -